codeflow2202/deskters/src/pages/index.md

     image: "/images/photo-1531206715517-5c0ba140b2b8.jpg"
     actions: []
   - title: You just made 7 new friends
     content: What else do you need?
-I'm not a magician that can solve all of your problems!
+I'm not a wizard that can solve all of your problems!
     image: "/images/photo-1511632765486-a01980e01a18.jpg"
     actions: []
   - title: 10 years have passed